mir-dataset-loaders/mirdata/CONTRIBUTING.md

         force_overwrite (bool):
             Whether to overwrite the existing downloaded data partial_download (list):
             List indicating what to partially download.
 The list can include any of:
-                * `'remote_data_1'` the remote_data_1 files
+                * 'TODO_KEYS_OF_REMOTES' TODO ADD DESCRIPTION
             If `None`, all data is downloaded.
         cleanup (bool):
             Whether to delete the zip/tar file after extracting.